Today you’ll board an overnight flight to Bucharest, Romania.

 This morning, in cheerful Rüdesheim, you'll have your choice of three tours.
 The first is a cable car ride to the historic Niederwald Monument, which overlooks the Rhine Valley and commemorates the unification of Germany in the late 19th century.
 Or, choose a mini-train ride to Siegfried's Musikkabinett, an amusing museum dedicated to self-playing music and its instruments.
 Your third choice of tours is a wine hike, where you’ll pop into different Weinstuben to sample three different regional vintages.
 Lunch will be back on board.

 Later, look forward to an eventful afternoon of scenic highlights and cultural discovery.
 This morning, it’s all hands on deck for some of the most spectacular scenery of the cruise as your ship winds through the Upper Middle Rhine Valley — a UNESCO World Heritage Site.
 Studded with historic castles and beautiful gorges, it is a sight you can only truly appreciate from the river.
 A highlight will be your sighting of the famous Lorelei, a steep slate rock that makes a soft, murmuring sound under certain conditions.
 It used to be the site of many shipwrecks, and a legend sprang up about a lovely, golden-haired maiden who would sit atop the rock combing her hair and singing a song that lured sailors too close to the rock . . . and into perilous waters.
-Tonight, attend the festive Captain’s Farewell Dinner.
+Back on board, attend the festive Captain’s Farewell Dinner and enjoy some local entertainment: Musical Theatre Highlight Show.

 Cologne walking tour and Kölsch beer tasting